Fesaa/Star-Rail-Battle-Simulator/lookies.md

 ## Add back break, add it properly
 Add break dmg from Ruan Mei back, add break dmg when toughness is depleted.
 And add extra delay on imaginary break

+## Change source of hits to be BattleParticipant
+A hit should be coming from anyone really.
+Currently, am I working around this by checking it source is null Which is not ideal.